slr71/notes/de-install/sobs.md

 I was still getting an error when I tried the URL again.
 This time it was because a firewall was blocking the port and the reverse proxy was configured incorrectly.
 After fixing these settings, the download links started working correctly.
+It was actually the reverse proxy setting that weas preventing the URL from working in this case, but the firewall would have caused issues for `anon-files`.

+The next step was to try to share a file with a collaborator.
+There was an error when I tried to do the first collaborator search, which was caused by an incorrectly configured reverse proxy.
+After fixing the reverse proxy, the collaborator search worked correctly.
+I ran into a bit of a problem when I tried to share with a collaborator at first, but it turned out that these errors occurred because the user that I picked didn't have an iRODS account yet.
+Also, while I was testing this, I noticed that I wasn't receiving notifications.
+It turned out that this was also an incorrectly configured reverse proxy.
+The differences between Apache and nginx are just enough to cause confusion.

+The next feature to test was the ability to share files with genome browsers via `anon-files`.
+The first time I tried this, I got `ERR_NOT_A_USER`.
+This was because the `anonymous` user hadn't been created in iRODS.
+After creating the user, this feature worked correctly as well.